krtb/algorithm-testing-sandbox/AlgoCasts/exercises/tree/treeNotes.md

    * top-bottom, level wise
    * through each level of the tree
    * even if no common parent, still go LEFT TO RIGHT
+   * Use cases: HEIRARCHAL: org chart for example, don't care about everyone on top

 * Depth-First Traversal
   * first top node, next left node, last first node.
 Depth of tree.
 GO DEEP.